sanderbz/brandspot-puppy/README.md

 After installation, the app will automatically:
 - Block ads and trackers using Ghostery's advanced filtering
 - Avoid detection using Puppeteer Extra's stealth capabilities
-- Handle cookie consent popups using DuckDuckGo's AutoConsent
+- Bundle and inject the latest cookie consent rules at runtime
 - Provide cleaner, faster crawling with enhanced privacy protection

 No additional configuration is required - the privacy features are enabled by default.